by 4Q Basket Case

 Student housing neighborhood similar to the one to the south, and with similar pricing.
 But a much smaller area in the Caplewood / Read Street / Riverside Drive vicinity.

 Personally, and especially if it’s a one-off game, I’d park at the Downtown Deck and either walk or ride the shuttle in.
-On the way out, I’d walk or, depending on the time of day (or night) take Uber back to the deck.
+On the way out, I’d walk or, depending on the time of day (or night) take the shuttle or Uber back to the deck.

-It launched in 2018, but I have no experience with this, it has no connection whatsoever with TideFans, and whatever you negotiate with the owner of the spot is between you and them.
+It launched in 2018, but I have no experience with this and it has no connection whatsoever with TideFans.
+Whatever you negotiate with the owner of the spot is between you and them.
 Caveat emptor.
-It’s shown here only as one of several options.
+It’s shown here only as one of several parking options.

 Here’s a 2018 al.com article with some of the details.